-Programs include ACAP, AAA, Kuder Career, Career Expo, AMSTI, National School Lunch and Breakfast, Homeless progress, Peer Helpers, and P.A.T.H.
+Star Reading and Math, ACAP Summative and Alternate, Schoology, Kuder Career, Career Expo, Educational Talent Search (Coastal College), AMSTI, National School Lunch and Breakfast, Homeless progress, Peer Helpers, P.A.T.H., Every Monday Matters-Aggie in Action, and Kids First.
 The goal of all these programs is to meet the school wide goals.

-2. How does the school coordinate and integrate the following Federal, State and local services in a manner applicable to the grade level to support achievement of the schoolwide goals: violence prevention programs, nutrition programs, housing programs,
+2. How does the school coordinate and integrate the following Federal, State and local services in a manner applicable to the grade level to support achievement of the schoolwide goals: violence prevention programs, nutrition programs, housing programs, Head Start, adult education, career and technical education programs, and schools implementing comprehensive support and improvement activities or targeted support and improvement activities under section 1111(d).